memfault/interrupt/_drafts/zero-to-main-2.md

 } > ram AT > rom  /* "> ram" is the VMA, "> rom" is the LMA */
 ```

-Note that instead of appending a section to a memory region, you can explicity
+Note that instead of appending a section to a memory region, you could also explicity
 specify an address like so:

 ```